nghi-truyen/deeppick/README.md

 - The csv file `dataset/raw/label_time.csv` must contain 2 columns: `itp`, `its`.
 Its arrival times must be sorted in ascending alphabetical order of the file name in the `dataset/raw/data` directory.
 - The data files in `dataset/raw/data` must contain 2 columns (the one with the time and the other with the amplitude of the signal).
+- If you want to preprocess a new raw data, you can modify some parameters of the `Config()` class in `dataset/data preprocessing.py` (for example: `X Shape`, `Y Shape`, etc.) for adapting to this new data.

 ## 2. Training
 Now, go back to the main directory.
 ### Training from scratch: